-We woke up very early to make sure we would arrive in Merzouga by 3pm for our camel trek!
-Karim our wonderful host at Riad Laaroussa made sure we had coffee, water, pastries and hard boiled eggs for the road.
+We woke up very early to make sure we would arrive in Merzouga by 3 pm for our camel trek.
+Karim, our wonderful host at Riad Laaroussa, made sure we had coffee, water, and breakfast for the road.

 We had a long drive ahead (465 km about 6.5 hours) but enjoyed the gorgeous scenery.
-Plus we went a tad too fast.
+Don’t speed in Morocco!
 We actually were stopped by police and got a ticket, despite being as charming as possible.
 Funny story.
 It was about $15USD and had to be paid on the spot.
 I’m not positive that it was a real ticket.
 Anyhoo…

-Eventually we reached the east of the country where the scenery become dry and desert-y.
+Eventually, we reached the east of the country where the scenery becomes dry and desert-y.
 Was very cool…mountain gorges, kasbahs, oases, even wild camels.

 We came to the place we would be leaving our luggage, Riad Saturday Night.
 Cute huh?
 We met with Omar who runs a camel trekking operation.
 He took us to a local place to have lunch, which was a local style of tagine and was amazing.
-Afterwards, we met our guide for the camel trek, a young Berber named Ibrahim.
-Since it’s off season, we were the only ones on the trek.
+Afterward, we met our guide for the camel trek, a young Berber named Ibrahim.
+Since it was offseason, we were the only ones on the trek.

 We were introduced to our adorable camels Bob and Joe and we were off.